As an importer, you may use the Bio-Siegel to label products only if the following requirements are met:

 If you have questions regarding the import of organic productions, please contact the BLE:

 An organic product may be traded without restriction within the EU after successful import.

 Phone: +49(0)228 6845 2915

 Please proceed as follows when you label imported organic products with the Bio-Siegel:

 The Bio-Siegel may be used on packaging, advertising and promotional materials only in accor-dance with the German Eco Label Ordinance.
 The design guide provides information on the design (size, placement on the package, etc.) of the Bio-Siegel and on its use.

-At present, the Bio-Siegel is registered as a protected trademark with the German Patent and Trademark Office until 2021.
+The Bio-Siegel is registered as a protected trademark with the German Patent and Trademark Office.
 Any claims as to rights of prohibtion or damages which might result under private law shall be pursued by the Federal Ministry of Food and Agriculture (BMEL) as the proprietor of the trademark.